EDITOR’S NOTE: This article was originally published in August 2012.

 Landscaping & Lawn Care

-2. Overseeding of tall fescue/bluegrass lawns begins in late August in the mountain region and throughout September in counties to the east.
+1. Overseeding of tall fescue/bluegrass lawns begins in late August in the mountain region and throughout September in counties to the east.
 Overseeding rates are approximately 3 pounds of seed for every 1,000 square feet of lawn.
-Seed starting fertilizers are suggested for new lawn installations.
-(Professional lawn services are invaluable with sod and new lawn installations.)
+Seed-starting fertilizers are suggested for new-lawn installations.
+(Professional lawn services are invaluable with sod and new-lawn installations.)

-9. Pine mice or voles, not to be confused with moles, are plant eaters and keep flower gardeners in search of varieties that voles avoid.
-Plants they rarely devour include daffodils, euphorbia, rain lilies and amaryllis.
+8. Pine mice or voles, not to be confused with moles, are plant eaters and keep flower gardeners in search of varieties that voles avoid.
+Plants they rarely devour include daffodils, euphorbia, rain lilies, and amaryllis.
 Cats are good predators of voles.

-11. Repeat blooming flowers such as marigolds, coneflowers, black-eyed Susans, geraniums, dahlias, daylilies benefit from continuous deadheading.
-A late summer feeding with a bloom-booster fertilizer may help jump start some sluggish annuals.
+10. Repeat-blooming flowers such as marigolds, coneflowers, black-eyed Susans, geraniums, dahlias, and daylilies benefit from continuous deadheading.
+A late-summer feeding with a bloom-booster fertilizer may help jump start some sluggish annuals.

-12. When it comes to calculating the number of annual flowers or bags of mulch to cover a landscape bed, it helps to grab your office calculator.
-If you have a computer close by, one nifty online source is : www.landscapecalculator.com
+11. When it comes to calculating the number of annual flowers or bags of mulch to cover a landscape bed, it helps to grab your office calculator.
+One nifty online source is landscapecalculator.com.

-13. That late season flush of growth on shrubs or trees can be pruned now.
+12. That late-season flush of growth on shrubs or trees can be pruned now.
 Tree services are on call to thin (not top!) a tree canopy before the hurricane season arrives in coastal counties.

-14. Yellow jacket bees and wasps are active now.
+13. Yellow jackets and wasps are active now.
 It is wise to keep a watchful eye out when pruning shrubs and mowing lawns.
-There are aerosol products for quick knock down and Sevin dust for ground nests.
+There are aerosol products for quick knockdown and Sevin dust for ground nests.
 Wear gloves when pruning to avoid bee contact and harmful stinging caterpillars.

 Fruit and Vegetable Gardens

-19. Powdery mildew and leaf diseases are common on a number of vegetable plants in summer.
-Treatment includes pruning off infected leaves, use of approved fungicides and disposing of fallen leaves.
-The biofungicide Serenade® lessens leaf disease problems.
+18. Powdery mildew and leaf diseases are common on a number of vegetable plants in summer.
+Treatment includes pruning off infected leaves, use of approved fungicides, and disposing of fallen leaves.
+The biofungicide Serenade® lessens leaf-disease problems.
 Reduce drought stress with a routine watering schedule.
 Rain barrels are a great way to recycle stormwater.

-20. Tomato production should be at its peak in August.
-Tomatoes love water and the lack of it can lead to blossom-end rot.
-Maintain a 3-inch mulch layer in summer and feed your plants monthly with a calcium fertilizer, such as calcium nitrate.
+19. Tomato production should be at its peak in August.
+Tomatoes love water, and the lack of it can lead to blossom-end rot.
+Maintain a 3-inch mulch layer in summer, and feed your plants monthly with a calcium fertilizer, such as calcium nitrate.
 For fall tomatoes, propagate using 8-inch stems/suckers in moist sand or vermiculite.
 Fill a clean flower pot with the medium and cover the cuttings with a 2-liter, plastic soda bottle (both bottom and cap removed); place in a semi-shaded location for a couple of weeks.

-21. Remember that many herbs freely reseed themselves throughout the garden if their flowers are not promptly removed.
-Some of the biggest offenders are lemon balm, mints, horehound, cilantro, garlic chives and tansy.
+20. Remember that many herbs freely reseed themselves throughout the garden if their flowers are not promptly removed.
+Some of the biggest offenders are lemon balm, mints, horehound, cilantro, garlic chives, and tansy.